AFCON U17: How Ghana Were Eliminated Despite Finishing Level With Algeria

 AFCON U17, Ghana, Black Starlets, Algeria, Ghana U17 football team, FIFA U17 World Cup qualification, CAF technical regulation, Ghana vs South Africa, Algeria Ghana tiebreaker, AFCON U17 tournament, Prosper Narteh Ogum, Ghana U17 playoff against Uganda.

-Ghana's hopes of qualifying for the FIFA U17 World Cup for the first time since 2017 is alive as they will face Uganda in the play-offs.
+Ghana's hopes of qualifying for the FIFA U17 World Cup for the first time since 2017 is alive as they face Uganda in the play-offs.
 Photo credit: @ghanafaofficial/X.

 Source: Twitter